P-p-H-d/mlib/README.md

 ##### int string\_cmpi\_str(const string\_t v, const char str[])
 ##### int string\_cmpi(const string\_t v, const string\_t str)

-This function compares both strings by ignoring the difference due to the casse.
+This function compares both strings by ignoring the difference due to the case.
 This function doesn't work with UTF-8 strings.
 It returns a negative integer if the string is before the array, 0 if there are equal,